dima767/inspektr/README.txt

 Note: the new canonical git remote for this repository has been relocated here: https://github.com/Jasig/inspektr

-This remote will remain on GitHub, but will not be recieveing any updates.
+This remote will remain on GitHub, but will not be receiveing any updates.